leleliu008/ppkg-formula-repository-official-core/README.md

 the offical formula repository for [ppkg](https://github.com/leleliu008/ppkg)

 ## what's formula
-formula is a YAML format file which is used to config a package infomation and describe how to compile a package for [ppkg](https://github.com/leleliu008/ppkg).
+a formula is a YAML format file which is used to configure a ppkg's package infomation and describe how to compile a package for [ppkg](https://github.com/leleliu008/ppkg).

 |KEY|required?|overview|
 |-|-|-|